 September 25, 2019

 Max Planck, 1858-1947, was one of the world’s greatest physicists, (Nobel Prize in Physics 1918).
-Not only that, he was a philsopher, as evidence by what he said.
+Not only that, but he was also a philosopher, as evidence by what he said.
 The quote above is consistent with many of the other revolutionary statements he put forth in various ways.
 He was far ahead of his time.

 Only now is the scientific world beginning to reconcile spirit with science... albeit tentatively.
-Many ardent materialists, however, still fiercely resist what was obvious to him, and not only to him, but other 20th century Nobel Prize winning luminaries in physics such as Eddington, Heisenberg, Jeans, Bohr, Einstein, Schrodinger, etc. For some of their statements on this topic, go to the post:
+Many ardent materialists, however, still fiercely resist what was obvious to him, and not only to him but to other 20th century Nobel Prize-winning luminaries in physics such as Eddington, Heisenberg, Jeans, Bohr, Einstein, Schrodinger, etc. For some of their statements on this topic, go to the post:

-In the next (pending) novel ELYSIUM'S PASSAGE: SURREAL ADVENTURES, I refer to this state of spiritual resistence as an allegorical land called The Flatlands.
-I've included below some of these quotes which are occasionally discussed within the ELYSIUM'S PASSAGE novel series.
+In the next (pending) novel ELYSIUM'S PASSAGE: SURREAL ADVENTURES, I refer to this state of spiritual resistance as an allegorical land called The Flatlands.
+I've included below some of these physicist's quotes which are occasionally discussed within the ELYSIUM'S PASSAGE novel series.

 All matter originates and exists only by virtue of a force which brings the particle of an atom to vibration and holds this most minute solar system of the atom together.
 We must assume behind this force the existence of a conscious and intelligent mind.